-Under the Privacy Act 1988 (Cth), you can access personal information about you that is held by us, except in limited circumstances.
+Under the Privacy Act 1988 (Cth), you can access personal information about you that is held by, or on behalf of, the Responsible Entity or the Manager ('us') except in limited circumstances.
 Please let us know if you think the information is inaccurate, incomplete, or out of date.
 You can also tell us by written communication, at any time, not to pass-on your personal information.